viane/microsoft-computer-vision/README.md

 recognizeDomainSpecificContent({
     "Ocp-Apim-Subscription-Key": "A_Key"
 }).then((result)=>{
-    // ORC are now in the result
+    // Domain content are now in the result }).catch((err)=>{
-}).catch((err)=>{
   throw err;
 })